These are the best games available on the Oculus Quest 2

 Boxing and dancing workouts combined into one app

-FitXR (the developers) took its former game BoxVR — a challenging boxing workout simulator that we loved — and turned it into FitXR, which added dance workouts and more detailed workout metrics for a more complete app experience.
-Whether you prefer straightforward punching and weaving or a more natural rhythm experience, FitXR will absolutely get you sweating.
+FitXR (the developers) took its former game BoxVR — a challenging boxing workout simulator that we loved — and turned it into FitXR, adding dance workouts and more detailed workout metrics for a more complete app experience.
+So whether you prefer straightforward punching and weaving or a more natural rhythm experience, FitXR will absolutely get you sweating.

-In our FitXR for Oculus Quest 2 review, we had tons of praise for the game's "immersive, futuristic, psychedelic experience"; the mix of motivational rock, dance, hip-hop and electronic music that'll keep you in the zone; and the detailed statistics.
+In our FitXR for Oculus Quest 2 review, we had tons of praise for the game's "immersive, futuristic, psychedelic experience"; the mix of motivational rock, dance, hip-hop, and electronic music that'll keep you in the zone; and the detailed statistics.
 Just keep in mind that if you want to actually track burned calories, invest in one of the best fitness trackers since the in-game calorie counter generally overestimates how many calories you actually burn per workout.

-Like any workout program, you'll find various difficulty levels and lots of paid DLC to access new content.
-But the game has also added some free updates that made the game much more accessible for people who aren't already in shape, such as a training mode that doesn't punish you if you miss a punch (or if the game doesn't track your punch properly, which can frustratingly kill your combos), plus some new environments besides the default, boring black void.
+In exchange for a monthly subscription, you get access to fresh daily workouts and new licensed music.
+Along with boxing and dancing, FitXR added new features like a HIIT Studio, simultaneous "multiplayer" workouts, and a training mode to justify the subscription.
+For new subscribers, this offers good content for a smaller monthly fee than Supernatural.
+For those who bought the $30 game and $10 DLC before everything switched to a subscription, you can still access purchased content and received a free 90-day sub-trial.
+But many still found this change frustrating.

-A dedicated workout app that's simultaneously fun and good for your body, FitXR is the app to buy and stick with if you're serious about indoor fitness in 2021. —Michael Hicks
+A dedicated workout app that's simultaneously fun and good for your body, FitXR is worth subscribing to if you're serious about indoor fitness in 2021. —Michael Hicks

 Racket: Nx